indigo-astronomy/indigo_imager/ain_users_guide/ain_v2_users_guide.md

 Progress can be monitored using the three progress bars and the operation indicator as shown above.
 The first progress bar shows the elapsed time of each exposure.
 The second one shows the completed exposures in the current batch.
 The third one shows the sequence completion in percentages.
 Please note that the percentages represent the completed actions and are not related to time.

-**Meridian flip** will show if the meridian flip is enabled or disabled and if enabled it will give information on when it will happen as an offset from the transit time.
+**Meridian Flip** will show if the meridian flip is enabled or disabled and if enabled it will give information on when it will happen as an offset from the transit time.

 **Total Exposure** shows the total exposure time of all targets in the current sequence.
 It will be automatically calculated when the sequence is executed.

 The **[&Sigma;]** button will update the total exposure time before the sequence is executed.

+**NOTE** Images aquired with a sequence are always saved on server.

 ## Focusing
 Focusing is a feature of the *Imager Agent* and it works with the selected imager agent.